Chris Taylor Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in MLB with a collective 7.3 strikeouts per nine innings.
+- The Rockies have a 5.47 team ERA that ranks 29th across all league pitching staffs.

-- The Rockies' 5.47 team ERA ranks 29th among all MLB pitching staffs.
+- Rockies pitchers combine to give up 165 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The Rockies surrender the second-most home runs in baseball (165 total, 1.4 per game).
+- Lambert (2-3) gets the starting nod for the Rockies in his sixth start of the season.
+He's put together a 5.57 ERA in 53 1/3 innings pitched, with 47 strikeouts.

-- Gomber (9-8) is going for his 10th win when he gets the starting nod for the Rockies in his 24th start of the season.
-He's put together a 5.40 ERA in 120 2/3 innings pitched, with 79 strikeouts.
+- In his last appearance on Tuesday against the Milwaukee Brewers, the right-hander tossed 3 2/3 innings, giving up five earned runs while surrendering four hits.

-- The left-hander's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed six scoreless innings while giving up six hits.
+- The 26-year-old has put up an ERA of 5.57, with 7.9 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .267 against him.

 © 2023 Data Skrive.
 All rights reserved.